Hit 'Em Up: Composition

 Shakur also attacked many other people associated with Bad Boy Records and with Biggie, such as Lil' Kim and Junior M.A.F.I.A.
 He exclaimed that their lifestyle and what they rapped about were fraudulent, and that they were not from the streets.
 He believed that they were only perpetuating the drama and did not understand the situation they were getting into.
 Bronx rapper Chino XL was also insulted for vulgar comments he made about Shakur on his song "Riiiot!".
 In the original recording, Shakur also insulted Jay-Z at the ending segment, but removed it after being convinced by Outlawz members that Jay-Z had nothing to do with the conflict between Death Row and Bad Boy.

+Many places in the United States are mentioned in the song, including Brooklyn, California, the East Coast, New Jersey, New York and the West Coast, as well as the Brazilian city of Rio de Janeiro.

 Music video

 The music video for "Hit 'Em Up" was filmed in a warehouse off Slauson Avenue near the Fox Hills Mall in Los Angeles on June 3, 1996.
 It was filmed by the production company Look Hear Productions.
-Shakur raps in a white room with The Outlawz, as well as in purple-caged room and a black room with bullet holes in the background.
+Shakur raps in a white room with the Outlawz, as well as in purple-caged room and a black room with bullet holes in the background.
 TV monitors in the background show clips of Shakur, Puffy, and Biggie Smalls, and even clips from the video "Made Niggaz."
 The video featured actors who were recalled from their prior roles in the music video for "2 of Amerikaz Most Wanted" to impersonate some of those who were attacked in "Hit 'Em Up."
-This included Biggie, whose stand-in stares dully into the camera and sports a Kangol and jacket, similar to one Biggie would wear.
+This included Biggie, whose stand-in looks into the camera and sports a Kangol and jacket, similar to one Biggie would wear.
 During the moments where Shakur raps about his claimed affair with Evans, the Biggie impersonator crouches near the camera while Shakur yells in his face.
 Puffy is also impersonated, appearing with a high-top fade and leaning towards the camera, lowering and raising his sunglasses.

-Like the song, the video for "Hit 'Em Up" has also been called "infamous".
-The pro-West Coast track's music video featured the members crushing buildings in Manhattan, which was already done in another pro-West Coast music video for "New York, New York" by Tha Dogg Pound earlier.
 The music video for "Hit 'Em Up" can be found on Tupac: Live at the House of Blues DVD.